 If Aiming and Trigger control were the most important Fundamentals, then dry fire and SIRT pistols would be all that is needed.
 However, time and time again we see that once ammunition is introduced after dozens of successful dry fire drills, accuracy begins to diminish due to flinching and bracing.

-A better way to say it might be that Follow-Through is the most important fundamental.
-Because if you do not follow-through, you are by default failing to apply another fundamental.
+If you do not follow-through, you are by default failing to apply another fundamental.

 However, Aiming, Trigger Control, and Hold Control are the most important to Follow-Through with.